sireeshdevaraj/Image-attack-detection-with-enhancement/Readme.md

 |     Orcathus             |     DigitalPersona    |     91.09               |     0.55             |     45    |
 |     Orcathus             |     GreenBit          |     91.6                |     0.64             |     36    |

-## Accuracy after rotating the images of test dataset by 60 degrees
+## Accuracy after rotating the images of test dataset by 60 degrees.